A BRIEF HISTORY OF PETERSFIELD

 In 1901 the first festival of music was held.
 In 1902 the two fairs that were held in Petersfield since the Middle Ages closed (the Taro fair continued).
 In 1911 the council bought the heath and pond for public use.

 In 1936 a new Town Hall was built together with a public hall.
 At that time a writer said 'new and up to date houses are springing up almost like mushrooms in the outer area of the town'.
-Between the wars houses were built near the pond and at Highfield Road.
+Between the wars, houses were built near the pond and at Highfield Road.
 By 1939 the population had reached about 5,000.
-In the mid 1930's the mud on the sides of heath pond was removed and an island was built in the centre.
+In the mid-1930s the mud on the sides of the heath pond was removed and an island was built in the centre.
 In 1945 High Meadow was donated to the town.
 The same year the Petersfield Society was founded to preserve historic buildings.
+Petersfield Physic Garden opened in 1990.

 Petersfield Secondary School moved to a new site in 1957.
 In the 1950's council houses were built around Grange Road.
 The town was growing rapidly.
 By 1970 it had reached 8,000.
 By 1990 the population had risen to 12,000.

 Queen Elizabeth Country Park opened in 1976.
 A new library was built in Petersfield in 1981.
 Also a new leisure centre opened in 1981.
 Petersfield Bear Museum opened in 1984.
 In 1986 The Square was refurbished and in 1987 the pond was dredged.
-A new public garden, the Physic garden opened behind the High Street in 1989.
 In 1992 Petersfield was twinned with the town of Barentin in France.
 In 1993 Petersfield was given a new logo which some people criticised as they said it looked like a clown's face.

-Today the population of Petersfield is over 13,000.
+In the 21st century Petersfield is a thriving market town.
+Today the population of Petersfield is over 14,000.

 A timeline of Petersfield